Dynatrace/Dynatrace-AppMon-Chef/README.md

 Download the Dynatrace WebServer Agent installer from [downloads.dynatrace.com](http://downloads.dynatrace.com) and place the artifact as `dynatrace-wsagent.tar` in the cookbook's `files` directory.
 Alternatively, you can make the installer available as an *HTTP* or *FTP* resource and point the Chef Recipe to the right location via the `node['dynatrace']['wsagent_package']['linux']['installer']['file_url']` attribute.
 Please refer to `attributes/apache_wsagent.rb` and `attributes/wsagent_package.rb` for a list of supported attributes.
 In order to have the Chef Recipe executed, include `recipe[dynatrace::apache_wsagent]` in a runlist.

 **Note:** you will have to restart the web server after placing the agent.
-You should also make sure that the Apache HTTP service is started only after the Dynatrace WebServer Agent service to maintain a correct startup order whenever the machine under management gets rebooted.
-Currently, this can be automated for systems that start the Apache HTTP server via an [LSB init script](http://refspecs.linuxbase.org/LSB_3.0.0/LSB-generic/LSB-generic/iniscrptact.html) in `/etc/init.d` via the `node['dynatrace']['apache_wsagent']['apache']['do_patch_init_script']` and related attributes in `attributes/apache_wsagent.rb`.

 ### collector